Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

-On the other hand, several participants (P1, P2, P7, P9, P11, P13, P20, P22) mentioned automated processes to detect and track SDs, including mutation testing (P2), implementing security checks using internal tools (P7, P11), and “{\quoteFont{monitoring tools and logging mechanisms}}” (P9).
-P21 noted the use of Scrum \cor{to coordinate testing efforts sprint-wise, with testing done alongside development tasks and following security protocols}.
-P19 and P22 also emphasized the role of QA teams in managing and escalating unresolved vulnerabilities before release.
+On the other hand, several participants (P1, P2, P7, P9, P11, P13, P20, P22) mentioned automated processes to detect and track SDs, including mutation testing (P2), implementing security checks using internal tools (P7, P11), and {``\quoteFont{monitoring tools and logging mechanisms''}} (P9).
+In the use of QA team coordination processes, P21 noted the use of QA team coordination processes such as Scrum \cor{to coordinate testing efforts sprint-wise, with testing done alongside development tasks and following security protocols.
+Further, P19 and P22 also emphasized the role of QA teams in managing and escalating unresolved vulnerabilities before release.}

-\cor{Both senior and security-focused participants (e.g., P7, P14–P18) as well as those with non-senior roles or without a security focus (e.g., P1, P2, P9, P11, P22) use a mix of manual and automated, external and internal tools SD tracking methods, showing no clear preference based on seniority or security expertise, suggesting diverse practices tailored to context rather than role.}
+\cor{Both senior and security-focused participants (e.g., P7, P14--P18) as well as those with non-senior roles or without a security focus (e.g., P1, P2, P9, P11, P22) use a mix of manual and automated, external and internal tools SD tracking methods, showing no clear preference based on seniority or security expertise, suggesting diverse practices tailored to context rather than role.}

 Overall, participants \cor{with all levels of seniority and expertise areas} track SDs inconsistently, using both manual (e.g., Jira, testing reviews, internal meetings) and automated (e.g., mutation testing, monitoring and logging tools) methods, with varying follow-up and accountability processes.